-If you want to maximize bass output or have a larger studio, the next model up in the Eris XT line is a fantastic choice.
-Big and powerful with the same great features as the E7 XT.
+If you want to maximize bass output or have a larger studio, the next model up in the Eris Studio line is a fantastic choice.
+It is big and powerful with the same great features as the E7 XT.

 - Neutral response with impressive balance across the whole frequency range.

 - Includes the same range of tuning and connection options.

 - This large monitor demands enough space.
 Too large for smaller desks.

 PreSonus continues cementing itself as an entry-level studio monitor market leader.
 Refreshing an already popular line can be risky, but they have nailed this update.
 The improved waveguide is superb, and the sound quality remains among the best at this price point.
 An excellent monitor that is worth adding to your studio space.